 4. Online retail store not mobile optimized

 Directing consumers to the online retail store was a great idea.
 However, one thing is certain that the buyers will not have a great experience in viewing products or making purchases.
 The online retail store of Shoppers Stop is not mobile optimized.
-This is a common mistake made by most brands who have recently adopted mobile as a viable sales channel.
+This is a common mistake that most brands (who have recently adopted mobile as a viable sales channel) make.

 Evaluation Score: 2/5